Welcome!

 RHEMA Library

-Rhema Library—This facility houses the school's book collection and provides laboratory space for Rhema Bible Training College's third- and fourth-year School of Worship, School of World Missions, and General Extended Studies.
-The building also serves as a meeting place for the Rhema Rangers (program for boys) and Rhema Regals (program for girls), and is home to the Rhema Security offices.
+This facility houses the school's book collection and provides laboratory space for Rhema Bible Training College's third- and fourth-year School of Worship, School of World Missions, and General Extended Studies.
+The building also serves as a meeting place for the Rhema Regals (program for girls) and is home to the Rhema Security offices, and is home to the Rhema Security offices.

 Red Nunn Warehouse and Maintenance Center

-Red Nunn Warehouse and Maintenance Center—When you purchase a product from Kenneth Hagin Ministries, your order goes to our Distribution Center, located in this building Our publishing division, Faith Library Publications, prints about a million books a year and ships them all over the world.
-The media duplicating and campus maintenance departments are also based in this building.
+When you purchase a product from Kenneth Hagin Ministries, your order goes to our Distribution Center located in this building.
+The campus maintenance departments are also based here.

 Greg Smith Memorial Student Housing